Advanced Techniques for Custom Auto-Responders

 Advanced URL Parameter Usage in Custom Auto-Responders

-In addition to custom parameters, the auto-responder system supports several default URL properties that can be used in your return URLs.
-These properties provide powerful flexibility when constructing your custom responses.
+In addition to custom parameters, the auto-responder system supports several default URL properties that can be used in return URLs.
+These properties provide powerful flexibility when constructing custom responses.

 Default URL Properties